-14 of the Wildest Golden Globe Moments Ever
+14 of the Wildest, Most Memorable Golden Globe Awards Moments Ever

 Ricky Gervais asks Mel Gibson for some clarity (2016)

 (Video is NSFW) This was extraordinarily awkward, and probably flew under the radar for a lot of people because of the censor’s quick fingers.
-At last year’s awards, Gervais took advantage of Mel Gibson coming onstage to ask him “What the f— does ‘sugar t—‘ even mean?” referencing the nickname Gibson assigned to a police officer involved in his 2006 DUI arrest.
+At the 2016 awards, Gervais took advantage of Mel Gibson coming onstage to ask him, “What the f— does ‘sugar t—‘ even mean?” referencing the nickname Gibson assigned to a police officer involved in his 2006 DUI arrest.

 Tina Fey speaks truth to Clooney (2015)

 Introducing George Clooney, Fey listed off Clooney’s then-new wife Amal Alamuddin’s many impressive achievements before slyly noting that Clooney was the one “getting a lifetime achievement award.”
-We are going to miss Tina so much.
+Related: We miss Tina and Amy so much.

 Bette Midler is the original NSFW presenter (1980)